Year 6 2025 - 2026

 Welcome to Year 6!

-In Maths this half term, Year 6 will be focusing on topics including multiplication and division, and fractions, decimals and percentages.
+In Maths this half term, Year 6 will be focusing on topics including fractions and decimals and percentages.

-Reminder - All children in Year 6 should be fluent in their timestables up to 12 x 12 and be secure with the corresponding division facts.
-Please support your child as much as possible by practising them regularly and encoraging them to log onto TTrockstars:
+Reminder - All children in Year 6 should be fluent in their timetables up to 12 x 12 and be secure with the corresponding division facts.
+Please support your child as much as possible by practising them regularly and encouraging them to log onto TTrockstars:

 https://play.ttrockstars.com/auth/school/student/18259

-Children could also use URBrainy as they did back in Year 4 - https://urbrainy.com/mtc/test
+Children could also use URBrainy as they did in Year 4 - https://urbrainy.com/mtc/test

-In P.E this half term, Year 6 will be focusing on football in outdoor sessions and gymnastics in indoor sessions.
+In P.E this half term, Year 6 will be focusing on netball in outdoor sessions and dance in indoor sessions.

 PE Days: